5 injured in head-on wreck in Grant County

-BEETOWN, Wis. – Authorities said five people were injured in a head-on crash Saturday in Grant County that nearly sent one vehicle over a 100-foot drop.
+BEETOWN, Wis. — Five people were injured in a head-on crash Saturday in Grant County that nearly sent one vehicle over a 100-foot drop.

 The crash occurred at about 11:40 a.m.
 Saturday on Wisconsin 81 near Laufenberg Lane south of Beetown.
 The release states that Cooley was driving west on Wisconsin 81 when Borcherding lost control of her eastbound vehicle.
 It crossed the center line and struck Cooley’s vehicle head-on.